News

 Challenges in the Chinese Market

-Pricing competition is evident, with reports indicating that H20 chips were sometimes sold at over a 10% discount compared to Huawei’s Ascend 910B.
-This illustrates the pressure Nvidia faces in maintaining market position against domestic alternatives.
+Huawei’s Ascend 910C and 910B chips are increasingly popular for AI inference workloads, while the company’s infrastructure solutions, such as the CloudMatrix 384 rack system, directly compete with Nvidia’s offerings.
+Pricing competition has intensified, with Nvidia’s H20 chips sometimes sold at a 10% discount compared to Huawei’s Ascend 910B.
+This underscores the pressure Nvidia faces in maintaining its market position against domestic alternatives.

 China's Market Potential